-Today I decided to install a new OS on my new Raspberry-Pi, then I realized that I don’t have a USB Keyboard and HDMI / Composite cable!
-So I decided to try installing OS directly into SD card using my laptop and then booting directly into my Raspberry-Pi.
+I decided to install a new OS on my new Raspberry Pi, then I realized that I don’t have a USB Keyboard and HDMI / Composite cable!
+So I decided to try installing OS directly into SD card using my laptop and then booting directly into my Raspberry Pi.
 And it just worked amazingly at the first shot.

 Why Gentoo?
 Because I’ve lots of experience with installing Gentoo servers over remote SSH, and I just feel very comfortable with that.

-Here is, step by step, how to do it:
+Here is, step by step, how to install Gentoo on Raspberry Pi:

 - Ubuntu (I’ve 13.04 installed on my laptop, but other Linux distros should work)